squer-solutions/cc-ws-2024/exercises/exercise6/java/README.md

 ## Topic and schema creation
 * Any Kafka producer (that includes a Kafka Streams application) is capable of creating a topic if it does not exist and automatically registering the schema with registry
-* In general, it is advisable to do so beforehand.
+* In general, it is advisable to manually register the schemas beforehand.
 For the purpose of this execute, you may rely on the automatic behaviour.
 * However, if you prefer to do it manually, you can follow the steps below
 ### Manual topic creation and schema registration
 Before starting the application we also need to register the new `Customer-Transformed-Topic` schema for the `customer-transformed-topic`,